Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/information_extraction_prompting.md

 ### Introduction

 Information extraction is useful in fast-paced environments where documentation must be updated immediately to meet standards.
-If a developer changes a parameter in the source code of software, the technical writer capable of AI-assisted information extraction can act quickly to maintain uniformity acrosss documentation.
+If a developer changes a parameter in the source code of a spec, for instance, the technical writer capable of AI-assisted information extraction can act quickly to maintain uniformity acrosss documentation.

 In this example, I demonstrate how to extract information from a document to obtain meaningful information for use in a documentation project.